Lucid-OS/lbf/checkdeps/info.md

 suborigin | Keeps track of all packages to be checked.
 This is the global check file. origin_list | This is used to create the recursive capabilities of the origin system.
 These files are created for each search list needed.
 Each step of recursion will have its own orgin_list file.
 The starting search parameter will have an origin_list file and every dependency will have its own origin_list file. origin_list_old | Once an origin list has been scanned and checked the origin_list is renamed to origin_list_old.
-This prevents checking of packages that have already been checked. origin_"search name" | Search name will be the search parameter you send at checkdeps using the -n flag.
+This prevents checking of packages that have already been checked. origin_"search name" | "Search name" will be the search parameter you send at checkdeps using the -n flag.
 This keeps track of all dependencies created within a single search, What originated the search for this package and the repository name of where this package is located.

 ##### Metadata files created by checkdeps.